BSc Integrative Biomedical Sciences (based in China)

 Introducing BSc Integrative Biomedical Sciences (based in China)

-Understanding the functioning of the human body at the molecular, cellular, organ and system levels in health and disease is the aim of biomedical science.
+The aim of biomedical science is to understand the function of the human body.
+It looks at the molecular, cellular, organ and system levels, in both health and disease.

-Biomedical scientists develop individual scientific, experimental and critical skills that have the potential to facilitate major contributions to improvements in human health and the treatment of illness.
+Biomedical scientists develop scientific, experimental, analytical, ethical and critical skills.
+These can contribute to major improvements in human health and the treatment of illness.

 Study in China